 So what can your leaders do to move people along?
 In the acronym MOVE are 4 tips to help your leaders lead change.

 - Manage emotions.
-The very first step in managing our emotions is simply to acknowledge and name the emotions we feel about the changing situation.
-Being aware of fear, anger, or sadness, etc. makes emotions less overwhelming and helps us move toward processing the change more objectively.
+The very first step in managing emotions is simply to acknowledge and name the emotions people feel about the changing situation.
+Being aware of fear, anger, or sadness, etc. makes emotions less overwhelming and helps employees move toward processing the change more objectively.
 Leaders should not shy away from having emotive conversations with the teams, rather embrace it.

 - Overcome the self-fulfilling prophecy loop.
-Past failed experiences of change may lead us to predict similar failure of future change initiatives.
-The prophecy goes a little like this: our belief influences our actions, which impact our beliefs, which cause other actions, which reinforce our original beliefs.
-When this loop works negatively — where we predict failure again, we can actually turn the loop into a positive direction by reframing the future state in a positive light.
+Past failed experiences of change may lead some to predict similar failure of future change initiatives.
+The prophecy goes a little like this: beliefs influence action, which bolster beliefs, which cause other actions, which reinforce the original beliefs.
+When this loop works negatively — it’s possible to turn the loop in a positive direction by reframing the future state in a positive light.
 Your leaders should challenge themselves and their teams to move towards predicting positive outcomes — seeing opportunities for success — updating their dearly-held old beliefs.

 - View the world with a growth mindset.
-Change presents an opportunity for us all to learn and grow, if we believe we can learn and grow.
+Change presents an opportunity for your employees to learn and grow, if they believe they can learn and grow.
 Your leaders can highlight the benefits of learning new skills and encourage a culture of continuous growth.

 - Explore future actions and behaviors.
-Nothing helps people more, to move towards a new way of doing things, than actually picturing themselves doing those new things.
+Nothing helps people more to move towards a new way of doing things than actually picturing themselves doing those new things.
 Help your leaders tell emotive stories, paint influencing pictures, and make inspiring plans.
-Have your leaders help employees visualize the new way of working.
+Have them help employees visualize the new way of working.